turmoni/9pin2supergun/README.md

 I went through quite a few headaches to get a level shifting setup that works in as generic a way as possible, so following what I've done will be the path of least resistance, just with some fairly fine pitched soldering.
 However, if you're not so worried about doing it Properly, there's probably little harm in playing around with those generic level shifter modules you get, and which I used during initial development of the CD32 side.

-## Setup
+## Hardware setup

+You have two options; either build the PCB, details of which are in the [pcb directory](/pcb/), or wire up a Pi Pico.
+The PCB is the most compact and solid option, but isn't a very beginner-friendly assembly, given its surface mount components, dense layout, and the fine pitch of the RP2040 package.
+Wiring up a Pico is more accessible, but bulkier.

-Wire this up as per the schematic:
+If you're using a Pico, wire this up as per the schematic:

 ![Schematic showing how to wire up the setup, a KiCad project will come later](/9pin2supergun.svg)

+## Component explanations

 The switch SW1 is used to select between CD32 and Mega Drive/Genesis mode; when tied to ground, it's Mega Drive mode, when floating, it's CD32 mode.
 When running with an attached RGB LED, it will indicate the mode it's running in (see Usage section for more details).